TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 ### Procs

 A Proc is just an object that you can use to create blocks to be passed around.
 If this sounds a bit like a lambda then you'd be right.
 In fact there is no special lambda class.
-A lambda is just a type of Proc object but with some distinct behaviours which we'll cover shortly.
+A lambda is just a type of Proc object but with some distinct behaviors which we'll cover shortly.

 You declare a new Proc in the same way you instantiate any object in Ruby, using `new`